aashish31f/vizaudi_resource/README.md

 # vizaudi_resource
 ## edit the excel file only
-## the data set is big endian 64 m
+## the data set is big endian 64 mb